40 Percent Of 25

 Understanding percentage calculations is essential in numerous real-world scenarios.
 Here are a few examples:

 • Retail Discounts: Stores frequently offer discounts expressed as percentages.
-For example, a "40% off" sale means you'll pay 60% of the original price.
+Here's one way to look at it: a "40% off" sale means you'll pay 60% of the original price.
 Calculating the discount and the final price requires percentage calculations.

 • Taxes: Sales tax, income tax, and other taxes are often expressed as percentages.
 Knowing how to calculate these taxes is crucial for managing personal finances.